methodphoto/mincc/data/1982/1982-a-clifton-college-xi.md

 title: "A Clifton College XI v The Min"
 gameLocation: "The Close"
 gameDate: "17/06/1982"
+shortReport: "A Clifton College XI batted first and made 200 for 5 wkts.
+The Min replied with 94 for 9 wkts."
 result: "Match Drawn"
 resultType: "Drawn"
-type: "game"
+type="game"
 ---

-Played at {gameLocation} on {gameDate}

-A Clifton College XI batted first and made 200 for 5 wkts.
-The Min replied with 94 for 9 wkts.

-**Result:** {result}

 ## A Clifton College XI Innings